-Create flame effects with Phoenix FD in 3ds Max
+Create Flame Effects with Phoenix FD for 3ds Max Tutorial

 The entire scene setup is very simple.
 We need a PHXSimulator as the simulation area, a PHXSource helper, and a Particle Flow as the source of the flame.

 The units of the scene have a great influence on the fluid simulation!
 Please make sure your flame is not simulated in an unreasonable range (for example, 100 km x 100 km).
 If you want to get exactly the same results as this tutorial, I suggest you use my scene unit settings or you can download this tutorial The final completion file.

 Please follow the screenshot below to create Particle Flow and use particles as the source of the flame.
 The basic concept is to launch many small ball particles to move to the center to simulate the dynamic effects of a fire.

 Go to Create Panel / Helpers / PhoenixFD and drag out in the scene to generate PHXSorce helper.
 Add Particle Flow to it: PF Source-> Event 002 (as the source of the flame).
 Please follow the setting parameters of the fluorescent sign in the screen.
 Setting the Velocity value to 4.0 will make the flame have a spray effect, which can be weakened a little according to your needs.

 Parameters of fluid dynamics

 Create PhoenixFD simulation grid-PHXSimulator

 Go to Create Panel> Geometry and click the drop-down menu.
 Select PhoenixFD.

 Press the PHXSimulator button to drag the simulation out of the scene.
 This PHXSimulator grid must cover your flames.
 PhoenixFD's preset will take all objects and PHXSource into consideration, so you don't need to manually add objects to participate in simulation like FumeFX.